Heliopolitans: Fictional history

 The Heliopolitans were worshipped as deities by the inhabitants of the Nile River Valley from as early as 10,000 BC.
 According to Heliopolitan legend, the first of these were Gaea (as Neith), the Demiurge (as Nun), and Set (as Apep/Apophis).
 Neith and Nun sired Atum, the first of the Ogdoad — the old gods.
 As Neith went about creating mortal life, Set desired to destroy her creations.
 In turn, Neith called Atum for protection.
 Atum and Set fought for eons until Atum transformed into the Demogorge and drove Set off.
 After Set's defeat, Atum begot the Ennead — the new gods, took the name Ra and settled in the sun.

 The Ennead resided in the ancient city of Heliopolis until their king Osiris placed mortal pharaohs in charge so that the gods could become less involved with human affairs and relocated themselves to the extradimensional realm of Celestial Heliopolis, known to the ancient Egyptians as "Aaru."
-A few, including Bast, Sobek, Sekhmet, Thoth, and Ptah choose to remain on Earth, integrating themselves into The Orisha, the pantheon of Wakanda.
-Bast would eventually become the patron deity of Wakanda, while Sobek and Sekhmet became patrons of lesser influential Wakandan cults.
+As the pharaohs consolidated their rule over Egypt, many of the old gods withdrew to Celestial Heliopolis.
+Bast instead chose to adopt a realm bordering both Celestial Heliopolis and Ala (or Orun), the home of the Orishas, the West African gods, and established her temple there, within the Panther God Pavilion, serving as a bridge between the Egyptian and West African pantheons.
+Bast selected the region that would one day become the nation of Wakanda as her patron land.
+A few, including Bast, Sobek, Sekhmet, Thoth, and Ptah, chose to remain on Earth and were later worshipped in Wakanda.
+Of these, Bast, Thoth, and Ptah were integrated into The Orisha, the central pantheon, (Note: The Orishas are deities of the Yoruba religion.
+Yoruba is one of the official languages of Wakanda.) while Sobek and Sekhmet were relegated to lesser, separate cults.
 Eons ago during the First Blasphemy, Khonshu tries to avenge a prisoner that was killed by Varnae only for Bast to tell Khonshu to stay his hand.
 Varnae who stole Vibranium from the Fires of Ptah and planned to ascend to godhood.
 This attracted the attention of Khonshu who met with Bast, Eshu, Gherke, and Ptah during Ra's slumber.
 He wants the gods in the surrounding realms to be made aware before he retaliates.
 He gets their support alongside the support of Kokou the Ever-Burning.
 In the distant past, Bast and Gherke lead the Enneads and the Orishas against Varnae's forces.
 Kokou confronts Varnae in his temple.
 The prisoners are evacuated as Bast instructs the black panthers to take the prisoners west and wait for the news of victory.